isaacbernat/presentations/optimise/final.md

 ???
 1.28x... not as big as other speedups we've seen.
 Let's see if we can do better.

-Python is known for duck typing.
+Python is known for **duck typing**.
 That means that 2 different types with a suitable properties/methods will be treated the same way.
 But even if it quacks like a duck, there are different kinds of ducks (i.e. implicit type conversions).

 ---